frederic-perez/AmE-dictionary/data/dictionary.md

 __fact sheet__
 __faction__ _n_
 __factious__ _adj_ Of, relating to, produced by, or characterized by internal dissension. _Syn_ divisive
+__factoid__ _n_ /FAK-toyd/ A brief and usually trivial fact. _On the back of baseball cards is a chart showing the player’s statistics along with one or two interesting factoids about his career._
 __factor in__ _v_ :two::hammer:
 __factotum__ _n_ A general assistant, engaged to do all varieties of work.
 __factual__